JeromeMigne/pascha/README.md

 in March or in April, so the first year for which a Gregorian easter date can be computed is 1583.

-For unit tests, boost version 1.59 or higher is needed.
+For unit tests, boost version 1.59 or higher is required.

 Licensed under GPLv3.